aakifklcc/Java/README.md

 # Java
-Garbage_Codes
-Here I was tought to add my trash codes.
+Here I tought to add my trash codes.
 But then i discover the recovery mode.